cisagov/RedEye/README.md

 The downloaded binary comes in two parts:

 - The `RedEye` application binary
-- The `parsers` folder containing the `cs-parser` Cobalt Strike log parser binary
+- The `parsers` folder containing the `cobalt-strike-parser` Cobalt Strike log parser binary

 There are three options to run RedEye in Red Team mode: